htshame/naming-convention-liquibase-maven-plugin/README.md

 ## Exclusions

-You can always add an exclusion for the set of rules.
+You can always add an exclusion to the set of rules.
 Create a separate `exclusions.xml` (or give it another name).

 ### Available exclusions: